Cumulocity-IoT/cumulocity-device-control-widget/README.md

 -   the user can use images (including vector graphics) to represent the devices.
 -   select operations and define tooltips, and payload for each.
 -   Toggling of flags on the managed object supported.
+    -   > N.B. referred to as "toggles" below.
 -   Supports group template dashboard

 ## Installation